bluepower9/ChessOpeningTable/README.md

 ---

 ## Functionalities
-My projct has a few different functionalities:
+My project has a few different functionalities:
 #### - populate database given a PGN file
 #### - query and perform realtime analysis of data in database
 #### - get results and view it from a webpage (localhost:5000)